NOTICE OF PRIVACY PRACTICES

 Rights Relating to Electronic Health Information Exchange.

-Sumner County Hospital District No 1 participates in electronic health information exchange, or HIE.
+Sumner County Hospital and Caldwell Family Clinic participate in electronic health information exchange, or HIE.
 New technology allows a provider or health plan to make a single request through a health information organization, HIO, to obtain electronic records for specific patients from other HIE participants for purposes of treatment, payment, or health care operations.

 You have two options with respect to HIE.
 First, you can permit authorized individuals to access your electronic health information through an HIO.
 If you choose this option, you do not have to do anything.
 Second, you can restrict access to all of your electronic health information (except access by properly authorized individuals as needed to report specific information required by law).
 If you wish to restrict access, you must complete a specific form available at http://www.kanhit.org.
 You cannot restrict access to certain information only; your choice is to permit or restrict all of your information.